How to start a conversation about mental health at work

 Get the conversation going with kindness

-Talking can feel really daunting for individuals dealing with poor mental health, as well as their friends and family who want to show their support and help.
+Talking can feel really daunting for individuals dealing with poor mental health, as well as their fellow colleagues who want to show their support and help.

 The most important thing you can do is to get the conversation going, and if you’re not sure what to say, we hope the above pointers can help you.
-Starting that conversation could make all the difference to your friend, loved one or colleague who is struggling.
+Starting that conversation could make all the difference to your staff or fellow colleague who is struggling.

 Remember to treat everyone’s experience with kindness and without judgement, always taking into account their wishes when it comes to offering support.